One Clear Voice: Background

-Commercial Reception
+Commercial reception

 One Clear Voice failed to enter the charts, a fact that some attributed to the small relative size of River North Records.
 Three singles were released to modest success on the Billboard Adult Contemporary chart (AC): "(I Wanna Take) Forever Tonight" (No. 22 AC, No. 86 Billboard Hot 100), "Faithfully" (No. 13 AC), and "One Clear Voice" (No. 12 AC) with "SOS" serving as a fourth single which failed to chart.

+On the Canadian RPM charts, the singles "(I Wanna Take) Forever Tonight" and "Faithfully" performed better, both entering the top 40 of the top tracks charts and peaking at #38 in 1995 and #23 in 1996 respectively.
+Both also fared well on the Canadian adult contemporary chart, reaching the top 10 at #6 in 1995 and #7 in 1996 respectively.
+Meanwhile, "One Clear Voice" did not enter the top tracks chart and was a modest adult contemporary chart hit, peaking only at #40 in August 1996.

 In promoting the album, Cetera did several live chats on internet forums as well as television interviews and performances.

 Unlike his previous albums, Cetera also planned a live tour for One Clear Voice.
 With five albums of solo material recorded, Cetera felt that he had a broad mix of material to draw from so that he wouldn't be limited to his old songs with Chicago.
 The tour was delayed when Cetera was in a motorcycle accident over a long weekend in July 1995.
 A short tour played several dates in the fall of 1995, with a second leg in the summer of 1996 including a few more American and international dates.
 The One Clear Voice tour marked Cetera's first live concerts since the conclusion of the Chicago 17 tour more than 10 years earlier.
 It would also be his last live concerts for another seven years.
 The tour included material from his solo albums as well as several Chicago hits including "25 or 6 to 4", "If You Leave Me Now", "Hard To Say I'm Sorry", "You're The Inspiration" and "Feeling Stronger Every Day".
 Towards the end of the concerts, Cetera himself would play the bass on three songs.

 Despite a commercial reception that was chilly by mainstream standards, One Clear Voice was one of Platinum Entertainment's top selling albums, selling approximately 250,000 copies.

 In 2005, the Compendia label re-issued the whole package under a new design, title and sequencing, retitled Faithfully.